Trails & Ales: Sample Brews and Views with the ADK 6 Pack Hiking Challenge

 To complete this leg of the challenge, you'll want to stop by Paradox Brewery for a glass or can of craft beer.
 Some of their signature and inventive flavors include Beaver Bite IPA, the Paradox Pilsner, or the Southern Hemisphere.
-The Brewery was founded in Schroon Lake, but they'll soon be moving to a larger location in North Hudson, so be sure to check their hours and location before visiting!
+The Brewery was founded in Schroon Lake, but they are now located in North Hudson.
+Be sure to check their hours of operation before visiting!

 3. Poke-O-Moonshine Mountain & Ausable Brewing Company